 As reported by Larsen (1999) [13], before performing the irradiation and reading process, samples should be annealed with a thermal treatment at 950 °C for 30 minutes, in order to remove captured charge carriers from trap centers.
 After performing this annealing, the samples were irradiated using a commercial UV fluorescent lamp and, subsequently, the TL glow curves for samples produced by the three syntheses were collected.
-In Fig. 5.(a), 5.(c) and 5.(e) we see the TL glow curves taken immediately after 30 seconds of UV irradiation.
+In Fig. 4.(a), 4.(c) and 4.(e) we see the TL glow curves taken immediately after 30 seconds of UV irradiation.
 Two individual TL peaks, the first at 145 °C and the second at 190 °C, obtained by peak-fitting using Gaussian lines are also shown in these figures.
 As it can be seen, the two peaks are common to the three methodologies tested.
 Although the shape of the glow curves is quite similar, it is possible to observe changes in the relative intensities of the individual peaks.
-On the other hand, in Fig. 5.(b), 5.(d) and 5.(f) we show the TL glow curves collected 24 hours after UV irradiation.
+On the other hand, in Fig. 4.(b), 4.(d) and 4.(f) we show the TL glow curves collected 24 hours after UV irradiation.
 It is clear from these curves that the peak centered at 145 °C fads completely within the first 24 hours after exposure radiation.
 Together with the experimental curves we have plotted the individual TL peak obtained after peak-fitting.
-This peak-fitting was performed using PeakFit® v.4, giving a correlation coefficient $r^2 = 0,99996$.
+This peak-fitting was performed using PeakFit® v.4 with the correlation coefficient r2 = 0,99996.

-Figure 5.
-Figures 5.(a), 5.(c) and 5.(e) : TL glow curves taken immediately after 30 seconds of UV irradiation and two individual TL peaks obtained by peak-fitting using Gaussian lines.
-Figures 5.(b), 5.(d) and 5.(f): TL glow curves collected 24 hours after UV irradiation.
+Figure 4.
+Figures 4.(a), 4.(c) and 4.(e): TL glow curves taken immediately after 30 seconds of UV irradiation and two individual TL peaks obtained by peak-fitting using Gaussian lines.
+Figures 4.(b), 4.(d) and 4.(f): TL glow curves collected 24 hours after UV irradiation.

-In Fig.6, the TL glow curves obtained immediately after the thirty seconds of UV irradiation are presented.
+In Fig.5 the TL glow curves, obtained immediately after the thirty seconds of UV irradiation for all samples, are presented.
 The electronic charge measured by the photomultiplier tube was 70 and 220 μ C for the samples SA and SB, respectively.
 These values are proportional to the area under the glow curve.
 The higher TL output signal is presented for SC sample with 800 μ C. This sample was obtained by the methodology shown in diagram C on Fig. 1.
-We remark that the electric charge collected at the Photomultiplier Tube (PMT) per irradiance unit, for Sc sample, is 635 μ C/mJ.cm-2.
-For comparison purposes, this rate measured for LaAlO3:Ce,Dy single crystal is only 0.430 μ C/mJ cm-2 and 293 μ C/mJ cm-2 for undoped LaAlO3 synthesized samples, irradiated at the same conditions and read at the same TL reader, after 30 seconds of exposition [15; 25].
+We remark that the electric charge collected at the PMT per irradiance unit for Sc sample is 635 μ C/mJ.cm-2.
+For comparison purposes, this rate measured for LaAlO3:Ce,Dy single crystal is only 0.430 μ C/mJ cm-2 and 293 μ C/mJ cm-2 for undoped LaAlO3 synthesized samples, irradiated at the same conditions and read at the same TL reader, after 30 seconds of exposition [15; 24].
 We see that TL sensitivity to UV photons for LaAlO3:C from SC sample is much higher than those for LaAlO3:Ce,Dy grown under hydrothermal conditions and for undoped LaAlO3 synthesized under reducing atmosphere.

-Figure 6.
+Figure 5.
 Thermoluminescent glow curves for LaAlO3: $C{0.1\%}$ exposed to 30 second UVR.

-The thermoluminescence response of TL materials, commonly used in radiation dosimetry, is directly related to the amount of absorbed radiation dose.
+Thermoluminescence response of any TL material is directly related to the amount of absorbed radiation dose.
 In order to check if there is a linear relationship between TL output and the irradiation exposure time, the samples were irradiated by different exposure times from 1 to 40 seconds.
 After 40 seconds of irradiation the maximum saturation is achieved.
-The corresponding TL intensities and exposure time are shown in Fig. 7.
+The corresponding TL intensities and exposure time are shown in Fig. 6.

-Figure 7.
-Maximum TL response of samples LaAlO3: $C{1\%}$, as a function of the exposure time.
+Figure 6 .
+Maximum TL response of samples LaAlO3:C{1%} , as a function of the exposure time.